 Our school programs follow a typical school-year calendar.
 Orientation begins during the last week of August and school ends in mid-June.

-We offer a full-week schedule.
-And, for our younger Primary students, we now offer a part-week schedule (T,W,Th).
+The school offers a full-week schedule, and, for younger Primary students, a part-week schedule (T,W,Th).
 Part-week students will be in class with full-week students and enjoy the same regular Montessori school day.

-Additionally, we have a six-week Primary summer program.
+Additionally, there is a have a six-week Primary summer program.

 The Primary program is a carefully prepared environment with a full spectrum of Montessori materials designed to meet the developmental needs of the 3 to 6 year old child.
 Our classrooms have the traditional 3-year age groupings.
 The older children have the opportunity to help the younger children, which reinforces their own skills while allowing a sense of leadership to grow.
 The younger children enjoy observing and learning from their older friends while getting an exciting glimpse into what they will soon be learning.